theonize/Currier/index.md

 We stand on the shoulders of giants.
 My ultimate hope is for this work to be a compilation of the best of the wealth of information which is available to us.

-As Newton said, it's as if we stand on the shore and wonder at the pebbles while a whole ocean lay waiting...
+"I do not know what I may appear to the world, but to myself I seem to have been only like a boy playing on the seashore, and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me."
+  Isaac Newton